olivercodes/olivercodes.com/content/talks/index.md

 - Audience Size: 100
 - Where: Webinar
 - Notes:
-  - I'm no on the thumbnail image because I filled in for another speaker.
-It went so well I've been invited back
+  - I'm not on the thumbnail image because I filled in for another speaker.
+It went so well I've been asked to come back, my schedule permitting.

 {{< youtube UGHmImbXbbI >}}